-"Schools must ensure that Title IX personnel [Title IX Coordinator, any investigator any decision-maker, and any person who facilities an informal resolution (such as mediation)! receive training as follows:
+"Schools must ensure that Title IX personnel [Title IX Coordinator, any investigator any decision-maker, and any person who facilities an informal resolution (such as mediation)] receive training as follows:

-- On Title IX's definition of "sexual harassment" - On the scope of the school's education program or activity. - On how to conduct an investigation and grievance process - o On how to serve impartially, including by avoiding prejudgment of the facts at issue - On how to avoid conflicts of interest and bias - Decision-makers must receive training on any technology to be used at a live hearing, and on issues of relevance of questions and evidence, including when questions and evidence about a complainant's sexual predisposition or prior sexual behavior are not relevant. - Investigators must receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence"
+- On Title IX's definition of "sexual harassment" - On the scope of the school's education program or activity - On how to conduct an investigation and grievance process - $\circ~$ On how to serve impartially, including by avoiding prejudgment of the facts at issue - On how to avoid conflicts of interest and bias - Decision-makers must receive training on any technology to be used at a live hearing, and on issues of relevance of questions and evidence, including when questions and and on issues of relevance of questions and evidence, including when questions and evidence about a complainant's sexual predisposition or prior sexual behavior are not - Investigators must receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence"

 U.S. Dept. of Educ.
-Office for Civil Rights, Blog (May 18, 2020),
+Office for Civil Rights, Blog (May 18, 2020)